chrplr/PCBS/docs/running-experiments.rst

  presents a sound, followed by one picture and waits for the participant to press a button.

-Exercice: Modify the prvious script to present two pictures and use expyriment's `TouchScreenButtonBox` to record the subject's response, using the example from
+Exercice: Modify the previous script to present two pictures and use expyriment's `TouchScreenButtonBox` to record the subject's response, using the example from
 :download:`expyriment/touchscreen_test/touchscreen-test.py  <../expyriment/touchscreen_test/touchscreen-test.py>`